 - Idioma: Inglés

 - Lugar: Distance

 - Capacitador/es: María Cecilia Pena Koessler

 No afiliados ARS 1800.00

 |1||28 Sep 2021||05:30 PM||07:00 PM|

 Graduate Teacher of English at Primary level and at Secondary level from I.E.S en Lenguas Vivas "J. R. Fernández."
 Postgraduate course in Medieval and Renaissance Literature at I.E.S en Lenguas Vivas "J.R.
 Fernández."
-MA in Literary Linguistics (University of Nottingham).
-She teaches English Literature I and Children's Literature at I.S.P.
+MA in Literary Linguistics (University of Nottingham) and Medieval Studies Master's degree student (UBA).
+She teaches English Literature I and Children and YA 's Literature at I.S.P.
 J.V.González and I.E.S. en Lenguas Vivas "J.R.
 Fernández" Teacher Training Colleges and IGCSE and IB literature at secondary schools.
-She has participated in research projects on Intercultural Awareness and Border literacy.
+She has participated in research projects on Intercultural Awareness and Border Thery.
 She has co-authored "Little Stars" pre-primary series and "Our Stories" primary series for Pearson and designed creative writing and literature materials for other series (Pearson and Macmillan).

 Primary School and Lower Secondary School Language and Literature Teachers, working towards the training of future candidates of IGCSE, AS or other international exams

 • To acquaint teachers with new texts to be used in the Language/Literature classroom.